look/query-parser/tutorial/build_a_query_parser.md

 <term> ::= <alphanumeric> | <term>
 ```

 Where `alphanumeric` is defined as the characters `[a-zA-Z0-9]`.
-The defintions are recursive to allow repetition.
+The definitions are recursive to allow repetition.
 A [railroad diagram](https://en.wikipedia.org/wiki/Syntax_diagram) helps visualize the syntax.

 ### Query